paps/api-store/store/LinkedIn Recruiter Profile Scraper/LinkedIn Recruiter Profile Scraper.md

 # What will you need? ⚙️

 - **Session cookie**: Your session cookie from LinkedIn.
-- **Spreadsheet URL**: The link of a Google Spreadsheet with LinkedIn profile URLs in it.
+- **Spreadsheet URL**: The link of a Google Spreadsheet with LinkedIn Recruiter or regular profile URLs in it.

 _(**You already have all that?**  Click straight away on **"Use this API"**)_